Section 1202: A Path to Substantial Tax Savings for Business Owners

 Section 1202 of the IRS code presents a significant opportunity for eligible business owners to save millions of dollars in taxes.
 Despite its potential, this provision remains underutilized due to a lack of awareness among entrepreneurs.

 At its core, Section 1202 allows business owners to exclude a portion of the gains from the sale of Qualified Small Business Stock (QSBS) from their taxable income.
-This exclusion can amount to substantial savings, potentially reaching up to $10 million or ten times the initial investment, whichever is greater.
+This exclusion can amount to substantial savings, potentially reaching up to $10 million or ten times the adjusted basis of the stock, whichever is greater.
 This tax benefit represents a critical advantage in maximizing financial outcomes for those eligible.

 The Qualifications and Benefits of Section 1202